kanboard/plugin-mailgun/README.md

 - Make sure the application url is defined correctly in application settings
 - Task will be created in the first active swimlane
 - Attachments are not supported yet
-- Only email with textual content or simple HTML can be interpreted because the content is converted in Markdown
+- Only email with textual content or simple HTML can be interpreted because the content is converted in Markdown by the plugin